 There you'll be given a brightly-colored wristband which lets the Cast Members know you're cleared to go into Fantasyland early.

-When they let guests into the park, you'll have time to pause for some photos in front of the castle if you want, but don't expect the park to be totally empty since anybody with a dining reservation before 9:15 a.m. or ticket to Early Morning Magic will be let in all together.
+When they let guests into the park, you'll have time to pause for some photos in front of the castle if you want, but don't expect the park to be totally empty since anybody with a early dining reservation or ticket to Early Morning Magic will be let in all together.

-Frequently the first one is the most busy, but if you keep walking you'll find the lines a bit shorter on the ones further down.
+Frequently the first photographer is the most busy, but if you keep walking you'll find the lines a bit shorter on the ones further down.

 Guests attending Early Morning Magic will be asked to enter Fantasyland via the bridge to the right of Cinderella Castle.